codeasashu/notes/papers/memcached.md

 Reason is to leave communication complexities out of `memcached` and put it in a proxy, outside of it.

 `mcrouter` uses 2 modes of communication: TCP and UDP.
 Since UDP is connectionless, if it is used for GET requests, it greatly improves the latencies.
 The packet drops in UDP mode is considered as cache-miss.
 However, client will NOT try to invalidate the cache as it will overwhelm the cache for all the UDP miss.
+All the UPDATE/DELETE operations are still done in TCP mode for reliability.

+`mcrouter` also contains [connection pooling](https://github.com/facebook/mcrouter/wiki/Features#connection-pooling) which opens a long, single connection with a memcache server.
+This has great benefits, compared to letting each client open up new connection for each memcache fetch/set request.
+This greatly benefits the memory usage, which would've been consumed by TCP connection otherwise.